Scattering using real-time path integrals: Introduction

 The virtue of this formulation of the ``path integral'' is that the non-existent path integral is replaced by the well-defined expectation value of a potential functional of continuous paths with respect to a complex probability distribution on cylinder sets of continuous paths.

 While the test problem treated in this paper can be computed more efficiently by directly solving the Lippmann-Schwinger equation, path integrals are a powerful tool for solving problems in quantum field theory that are not limited by perturbation theory.
-While the methods discussed in this paper do not directly apply to the field theoretic case, they provide a different way of thinking about the problem that could lead to new computational strategies.
+While the methods discussed in this paper do not directly apply to the field theoretic case, they provide a laboratory for testing computational strategies that could be implemented in the future on a quantum computer.

 The paper is organized as follows.
 The next section includes a brief discussion of the scattering formalism that will be used in the rest of the paper.
 This formalism is based on standard time-dependent scattering theory.
-The method has the advantage that it also applicable to multi-particle scattering in three dimensions.
+The time-dependent method has the advantage that it is in principle applicable to multi-particle scattering in three dimensions, scattering with long-range potentials \cite{Dollard} \cite{dollard:1978we} and scattering in quantum field theory \cite{Haag:1958vt}\cite{Ruelle:1962}.
+Using a method that can be applied to a large class of scattering reactions is preferred for developing algorithms that might be implemented on a quantum computer in the future.
 Section three discusses the Feynman path integral formulation of the scattering problem.
 The fourth section introduces the reinterpretation of the path integral as the expectation value of the potential functional with respect to a complex probability on a space of continuous paths.
 Section five introduces a factorization of the complex probabilities that makes numerical computations possible.
 Section six analyzes the test calculation for scattering from a simple short-range potential in one dimension.
 A summary and concluding remarks appear in section seven.